Deech08/HST_MagellanicCorona/README.md

 python notebooks titled by the figure number in the paper are used to recreate the paper figures.

-The Summary Fits folder contains images and a summary text file of all the results of our Voigt profile fitting of 28 HST/COS sightlines.
+The SummaryResults folder contains images and a summary text file of all the results of our Voigt profile fitting of 28 HST/COS sightlines.

 There is a folder for each source analyzed:
 In each folder there is a txt file that contains detailed notes and all fit parameters for ions.